21 Creating Good Charts

 Did you see something like “3 circles, a triangle with a black outline, and a white triangle on top of that”?
 In reality, there are 3 angles and 3 pac-man shapes.
 But, it’s much more likely that we’re seeing layers of information, where some of the information is obscured (like the “mouth” of the pac-man circles, or the middle segment of each side of the triangle).
 This explanation is simpler, and more consistent with our experience.

-Now, look at the logo for the Pittsburgh Zoo.
+Consider the logo for the Pittsburgh Zoo.

 The logo of the Pittsburgh Zoo, which manipulates figure-ground perception.
 If the black portion of the image is considered the figure, the viewer sees a tree and some birds flying; if the white portion of the image is considered the figure, then the viewer sees a gorilla facing a lion, with some fish jumping above the waves at the bottom of the image.
 When viewed for several minutes, the figure and ground tend to 'flip' back and forth.